feathers-plus/docs/source/v1/feathers-hooks-common/guide.md

 It also takes an optional query with which you can customise the current operation.
 For example, the returned information may have to differ depending on the needs of the client making the service call.

+<p class="tip">The services in all these examples are assumed, for simplicity, to have pagination disabled.
+You will have to decode when to use `paginate: false` in your code.</p>

 ### Resolvers

   ``` js